Home Wireless Earbuds Jbl Reflect Aero

 • Has Ambient Sound Mode

-IP ratings is the rating of protection given by an enclosure, against solids and liquids.
-In the format of IPXX, 'X' represents a number The first value represents protection against solids such as dust, followed by the one that refers to resistance against liquids (sweat).
+IP ratings refer to the rating of protection given by a casing, against solids and water.
+The letters 'IP' are followed by two values The first value of the IP rating represents protection against solids say dust, followed by the one that refers to protection against liquids (water).

-Having a value of IP68, the JBL Reflect Aero's rating for solids indicates that they are completely dust proof, and of liquids that they are protected against the effects of continuous immersion in water, ingress of water in quantities causing harmful effects shall not be possible.
+Scoring IP68, the JBL Reflect Aero's rating for solids indicates that they are completely dust proof, and the second value of 8 means that they are protected against the effects of continuous immersion in water, ingress of water in quantities causing harmful effects shall not be possible.
 Conditions should be more severe than for numeral 7..
-JBL Reflect Aero have a weight of 13g .
-We consider a lower weight better because lighter devices are more comfortable to move with.
+The JBL Reflect Aero have a weight of 13g .
+We prefer a lower weight better for the reason that lighter devices are easier to move with.

-True wireless devices have no cables connecting any part of the device together, JBL Reflect Aero are true wireless for this case since they have no wires.
-This is a major distinction since wireless earbuds have cables linking the 2 earbuds together.
-JBL Reflect Aero have wingtips, these are commonly used for workout earbuds and are usually an optional add-on to the separate silicone ear tip for a better fit.
+For a device to be true wireless it must have no wires connecting any part of the device together, JBL Reflect Aero are true wireless for this matter since they have no wires.
+This is a major distinction as some wireless earbuds have cables linking the 2 earbuds together.
+JBL Reflect Aero have wingtips, these are reserved for earbuds for workouts and come as an optional add-on to each silicone ear tip for a more secure fit.

-JBL Reflect Aero are resistant to sweat JBL Reflect Aero are both dustproof and water-resistant.
-JBL Reflect Aero have stereo speakers, what this means is that JBL Reflect Aero's speakers deliver sound from independent channels on both left and right sides, creating a richer sound and a better listening experience.
-Active noise cancellation utilises advanced kind of tech to actively counter noise.
+JBL Reflect Aero have sweat resistance JBL Reflect Aero are both dustproof and water-resistant.
+JBL Reflect Aero have stereo speakers, what this means is that JBL Reflect Aero's speakers deliver sound from separate channels on both left and right sides, creating a richer sound and a better listening experience.
+ANC makes use of more advanced kind of tech to reduce unwanted ambient sounds.

-How it works, it detects and analyzes the sound pattern of incoming noise and inverts the soundwaves to counter it.
-Simply put, it's like taking +1 (noise) then producing -1 (counter sound by the device) giving 0 which results in a reduced level of noise.
+How it works, it detects and analyzes the sound pattern outside and inside the earbud and then inverts the soundwaves to cancel it out.
+In simple terms, it's like taking +1 (sound from your surrounding) and producing -1 (counter sound by the device) giving 0 hence "diluting" the noise.

-The JBL Reflect Aero have ANC allowing you to listen at lower levels of volume, good for your ears since you don't have to crank up the earbuds volume to overcome background sounds.
+The JBL Reflect Aero have ANC allowing you to listen at lower volume levels, good for your ears as you don't need to crank up the device volume to overcome background noise.

-The JBL Reflect Aero stay tightly in place, this creates an acoustic covering that tones down your environment sounds and also prevents the earbuds voice audio from leaking out .
-The JBL Reflect Aero have a unit size of 6.8mm in diameter, the bigger the unit the more powerful, and can produce better bass.
-The driver unit is basically a mini speaker that makes sound in the earbuds, the unit size corellates with the sound made by the device.
-JBL Reflect Aero's lowest frequency is at 20Hz, low-frequency response inidcates how well a particular audio component generates low frequencies that can be heard, and if it makes any changes to the signal while at it.
+The JBL Reflect Aero sit well in place, this creates an acoustic covering that reduces background sounds and also prevents the device music from leaking out .
+The JBL Reflect Aero driver unit is 6.8mm in diameter, bigger drivers are more powerful, therefor producing better bass.
+The driver unit is the component that produces sound in the earbuds, its size dictates the sound produced by the earbuds.
+JBL Reflect Aero's lowest frequency is at 20Hz, low-frequency response measures if and how well a particular audio device generates low frequencies that can be heard, and if it makes any changes to the signal while at it.

-The JBL Reflect Aero's highest frequency is at 20,000Hz, high-frequency response measures if and how well a particular audio device generates high human frequencies and if it adjustments to the signal while at it.
-The sound pressure level, is the pressure level of sound, measured in decibels, dB, JBL Reflect Aero's measurement is 99dB/mW.
+The JBL Reflect Aero's highest frequency is at 20,000Hz, high-frequency response measures if and how well a particular audio component generates high recognizable frequencies and if it makes any changes to the signal while at it.
+SPL, is the level of pressure of sound, measured in decibels, dB, JBL Reflect Aero's measurement is 99dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.

 The JBL Reflect Aero's battery life is 8 hours, these last longer than 5 hours of listening which is considered average before recharge.
-A device's battery life is commonly given by the manufacturer, and with more battery hours, you get to use it for longer and requires fewer chargings.
-This is given by the manufacturer, and JBL Reflect Aero's case has a charge of 16 hours.
+A device's battery life is usually given by the manufacturer, and with more battery hours, you get to use it for longer and requires fewer chargings.
+This is given by the vendor, and the JBL Reflect Aero's case has a charge of 16 hours.

-A charging case with more battery hours allows you to recharge your earbuds on the go many times before recharging the case itself.
-It requires 1.5 hours to fully charge the JBL Reflect Aero's battery.
-It is highly adivsable to fully charge the battery before using the earbuds for the first time.
+A charging case with more battery hours enables you to recharge your earbuds on the go many times before recharging the case itself.
+It takes 1.5 hours to fully charge the JBL Reflect Aero's battery.
+It is recommended to fully charge the battery before using the earbuds for the first time.

-The JBL Reflect Aero have a battery level indicator, an indicator shows you when the device has a low battery.
-Its lights display the charging status of your earbuds and case.
-The JBL Reflect Aero support USB TYPE-C, a standard connector for transmitting both data and power in a single cable.
+JBL Reflect Aero have a battery level indicator, an indicator notifies you when the device has a low battery.
+Its lights display the charging state of your device and charging case.
+JBL Reflect Aero support USB TYPE-C, an industry-standard connector for transmitting both data and power in a single cable.

-The JBL Reflect Aero have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that allows data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.
+JBL Reflect Aero have Bluetooth version of 5.2, Bluetooth is a wireless technology standard that enables data movement between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
 JBL Reflect Aero have a 10meters distance connecting via Bluetooth.
-JBL Reflect Aero have 6 microphones.
+The JBL Reflect Aero have 6 microphones.

-JBL Reflect Aero use a noise-canceling microphone, these microphones are designed to reduce background sounds from the earbuds' sound.
-JBL Reflect Aero support ambient sound mode, which uses microphones to pass through ambient sound to still be heard even while wearing the earbuds JBL Reflect Aero support fast charging.
-Commonly, technologies like MediaTek’s Pump Express, are used to reduce the time it takes to fully charge the earbuds.
+The JBL Reflect Aero have a noise-canceling type of microphone, these microphones are intended to filter out noise from the earbuds' sound.
+The JBL Reflect Aero support ambient sound mode, which uses microphones to channel ambient sound to still be heard even when wearing the earbuds The JBL Reflect Aero support fast charging.
+Usually, technologies like Qualcomm’s Quick Charge, are used to lower the amount of time it takes to charge a device.

-JBL Reflect Aero have a mute function, they support the feature to mute/unmute a conversation directly from the device.
-The JBL Reflect Aero, so you can access the volume control, pause, play, mute, etc whichever features are supported on the device.
-JBL Reflect Aero support voice prompts.
+JBL Reflect Aero have a mute function, they support the option to mute/unmute a conversation directly from the device.
+The JBL Reflect Aero, so you can access the volume control, pause, play, mute, etc whichever features are supported on the earbuds.
+The JBL Reflect Aero have voice prompts.

-With voice prompts, you receive information via audio messages, like if there is a problem with the connection.
-The JBL Reflect Aero come with a special pouch.
-Carrying earphones without a case, or placing them in your bag without a casing may easily damage them.
+With voice prompts, you receive information via audio messages, say if there is an issue with the connection.
+JBL Reflect Aero come with their own special case.
+Carrying earbuds without a case, or putting them in your pockets without a cover may easily put them at risk of getting damaged.

 kinsta kinsta